 The following AKM operations are carried out when an IEEE 802.1X AS is used:

 A STA discovers the AP’s security policy through passively monitoring Beacon frames or through active probing.
 If IEEE 802.1X authentication is used, the EAP authentication process starts when the Authenticator sends the EAP-Request or the Supplicant sends the EAPOL-Start PDU (in one or more EAPOL-Start frames or in an Authentication frame(#962)).
 EAP messages pass between the Supplicant and AS via the Authenticator and Supplicant’s Uncontrolled Ports as described in 12.7 (Keys and key distribution).
+EAP messages pass between the Supplicant and AS via the Authentication frames exchange carrying EAPOL PDUs as described in 12.16.5 (IEEE 802.1X authentication utilizing Authentication frames).(#980)

 (…existing texts)

-A 4-way handshake or FT 4-way handshake utilizing (#1836)EAPOL-Key PDUs is initiated by the Authenticator to do the following :
+The following is achieved by a 4-way handshake or FT 4-way handshake utilizing (#1836)EAPOL-Key PDUs initiated by the Authenticator or an IEEE 802.1X Authentication frame exchange followed by an encrypted (Re)Association Request/Response frame exchange: (#980)

 Confirm that a live peer holds the PMK.